 Don’t have cable?
 Not in Burnsville or Eagan?
 You can watch our shows right on our page or in our Youtube Channel!

 [A note from webmaster Avi] A few months ago I was privileged to meet Alan Miller’s Grandfather, albeit not in person.
-When Heimie’s Haberdashery opened its large 1920’s-style store in St. Paul, owner Anthony Andler accepted a gift of the portrait of Alan’s grandfather, which is now displayed prominently in the premises.
+When Heimie’s Haberdashery opened its large 1920’s-style store in St. Paul, owner Anthony Andler accepted a gift of the portraits of Alan’s grandfather and grandmother, which are now displayed prominently in the premises.

 A bit of background for you provided by Alan: Grandfather Aaron M. Lubash died in 1932.
 He was an immigrant from Austria, immigrated to the USA around the turn of the 20th Century, settled in Jamaica, Queens where he and Alan’s grandmother raised 12 children.
 He founded a successful hardware business, which was taken over by three of his sons after his death.
 Alan was named honoring his grandfather.